Distributed Computing by Mobile Robots: Uniform Circle Formation: The Algorithm: Informal Description

 \subsection{Smaller Swarms}

 The algorithm we just outlined works if the robots in the swarm are $n>5$.
 If $n=3$, we have an ad-hoc algorithm described in Lemma~\ref{z:n3}.
 If $n=5$, the general algorithm needs some modifications, because it is no longer true that, in a locked configuration, there is a non-satisfied unlocking analogy class.
-The details of the extended algorithm are given in Lemma~\ref{z:n5}.
-Finally, the case $n=4$ is still open, and we conjecture it to be unsolvable.
+The details of the extended algorithm are given in Lemma~\ref{z:n5}.\footnote{The results in~\cite{Kat05} seem to imply that the \CF problem can be solved for any odd number of robots in \ASYNC.
+A proof for the \SSYNC model is given, but its generalization to \ASYNC is missing some crucial parts.
+No extended version of the paper has been published, either.
+Hence, for completeness, we provide our own solutions for the special cases $n=3$ and $n=5$.} Finally, the case $n=4$ has recently been solved in~\cite{MamV16}.